 ENG 232 American Literature II 3 0 0 3

+Prerequisites: ENG 112, ENG 113, or ENG 114

+Corequisites: None

 This course covers selected works in American literature from 1865 to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.